swcarpentry/shell-novice/_episodes/01-intro.md

        interpret as the program sees fit
 3. Print the output produced by the program

-and then print the prompt and wait for you to enter another command.
+and then print the prompt and wait for a new command.

 > ## Command not found
 > If the shell can't find a program whose name is the command you typed, it